annotorious/project-website-source/content/annotorious/api-docs/annotorious.md

 ```

 Specifies user authentication information.
 Annotorious will use this information when annotations
-are created or updated, and display them in the editor popup.
+are created or updated, and display it in the editor popup.

 ![Editor popup example](/images/setAuthInfo.png)